Python Book

 O(1)

-As we can see from Complexity of operations section, list has fast (complexity is O(1)) such methods as append and pop which work with right end of the structure.
+As we can see from section, list has fast (complexity is O(1)) such methods as append and pop which work with right end of the structure.
 So this is a FILO structure - "stack".
 So, if we want to achieve maximum performance we should use list as stack (and not use insert(0, x) and pop(0) methods).